KuetTai/aws-cloudwatchlogs/README.md

 curl $WEBURL/timeout.php  ##this will take 30seconds before hitting timeout.

 ## Test it in Web Browsers
-echo $WEBURL/index.php ## Copy paste the output to web-browsers echo $WEBURL/redirect.php ## Copy paste the output to web-browsers echo $WEBURL/nopage.php ## Copy paste the output to web-browsers echo $WEBURL/timeout.php ## Copy paste the output to web-browsers
+echo $WEBURL/index.php ## Copy paste the output to web-browser echo $WEBURL/redirect.php ## Copy paste the output to web-browser echo $WEBURL/nopage.php ## Copy paste the output to web-browser echo $WEBURL/timeout.php ## Copy paste the output to web-browser

 ## Looks into the access_log
 tail -n100 /var/log/httpd/access_log